• TSX-V: FMC | OTCQB:FDCFF

 Cameco’s former producing Key Lake mine, which extracted over 200 million pounds of uranium by open pit methods at an average grade of 2.3% U3O8 from 1983 to 1997, is located immediately to the north of the Highrock claim boundary.

-Option Agreement Terms with Sassy Resources Corporation
+Option Agreement Terms with Sassy Gold Corp.

-• Forum has received $50,000 on signing a Letter of Intent.
+• Forum received $50,000 on signing a Letter of Intent.

 Work Program for 2022